-Thousands Tune in Virtually to Hear Bill Gates on Innovating for Food Security & Climate Change in Africa
+Thousands tune in virtually to hear Bill Gates on innovating for food security & climate change in Africa

-The hybrid event was streamed live from University of Nairobi and hosted online by Africa.com (www.Africa.com).
+JOHANNESBURG, South Africa, -/African Media Agency(AMA)/- The hybrid event was streamed live from University of Nairobi and hosted online by Africa.com.

 More than 15,000 people registered to join the virtual audience, the largest in Africa.com's history for a single virtual event.
 Registrants from 131 countries included 51 African countries and 80 countries in the rest of the world.
 3,500+ Kenyan university students, 900+ university students from the rest of Africa and the world registered for the virtual audience.